 IN 2016, 39% OF MEN and 44% of women claiming Social Security retirement benefits were age 62, the youngest possible age (This calculation excludes those on Social Security disability benefits who were automatically converted over to retirement benefits.)
 If these 62-year-olds were in poor health, claiming benefits right away might have been the right choice.
 But many were likely making a mistake.

 You can claim Social Security as early as age 62 or as late as age 70.
+In 2016, less than 13% of those claiming benefits waited until after their full retirement age of 66.
 The longer you delay, the larger your benefit will be.
 The amount of the increase will depend on the year you were born and hence your full Social Security retirement age.
 But waiting carries a cost, because you don’t get benefits during the intervening years.
 The big risk: You die early in retirement and get nothing back after a lifetime of paying Social Security payroll taxes.
 Still, delaying Social Security will make sense for many retirees for three reasons:

 Our Humble Opinion: Social Security is such a wonderful source of retirement income that most folks should delay benefits, so they get a larger monthly check.
 Retirement’s big financial risk isn’t dying young, with scant money collected from Social Security.
 Rather, the big risk is living so long that you deplete your savings—at which point a fat Social Security check could be your financial salvation.